JinZihang/vscode-jiralens/README.md

 Refer to [this documentation](https://support.atlassian.com/jira-software-cloud/docs/what-is-an-issue/) for the definition of Jira issue key and Jira project key.
 If an issue's key is `JRL-123`, then its corresponding project key is `JRL`.

 ## Known Issues

+1. Some Jira markdowns like colored texts cannot be rendered, when they exist in the content, Jira issue details will stuck at loading.
+2. After forward-deleting to pull the next line to the current line, it takes a short while for the inline message to udpdate its position.